Preparing for your Headshot Session

 For hair, style it how you would normally do it on a good hair day.
 Hairstyles are extremely personal and you know how you like to wear it best.
 You want to look like YOU in your headshot and hair is big part of that.
 If you need a haircut, I encourage you to get one before your session but not the day before.
 At least 2 or 3 days prior.
 If you color your hair and need to touch up your roots, I encourage you to do so as well.
 If you have long hair, especially thick, heavy long hair, you might consider putting it up in a ponytail or bun for your headshot.
 Hair up usually draws even more emphasis to the face which is great for headshots.
 If you want to stop by your usual hair salon/stylist and have your hair blown-out or styled on your way to the session that is always a great decision.

-I don’t like men to wear makeup in headshots.
+I don’t usually like men to wear makeup in headshots.
 If you are a man that happens to wear a little concealer on a daily basis that is fine.
 I do recommend men to wear a facial moisturizer of some kind so we don't have any dry skin issues.
 And if you tend to have oily skin, I have a wonderful product that we can put on you to cut the shine if need be.

 For hair, please arrive with your hair looking good how you would normally style it.
 Feel free to bring your hair products with you if you want to change up the look throughout the shoot.
 If you need a haircut, I encourage you to get one before your session but not the day before.
 At least 2 or 3 days prior.

 Make sure you shave well the morning of your session.
-Dark 5 o'clock shadow is nearly impossible to remove in post so take the time to shave well before your come.
+Dark or messy 5 o'clock shadow is nearly impossible to remove in post so take the time to shave well before your come.
 If you want a little scruff, that is just fine and if you have a full beard (or whatever) that is great too - just make sure your edges are nice and clean and looking how you would like to present yourself to the world.
 If you would like to get some shots with and without facial hair, feel free to bring your grooming products with you and we can have you shave half-way through your session.